OrbitalEnterprises/eve-esi-client/docs/SkillsApi.md

 Get character skills

-List all trained skills for the given character  --- Alternate route: &#x60;/v3/characters/{character_id}/skills/&#x60;  --- This route is cached for up to 120 seconds
+List all trained skills for the given character  ---  This route is cached for up to 120 seconds

 ### Example
 ```java